andrii-riabchun/GithubPotentials/README.md

 # Github Potentials

-Github Potentials is service that allows you to:
+Github Potentials is package that allows you to get rising stars of Github in three steps:
-  - Show stats for selected repository.
+  - Search repositories that were recently updated.
-  - Browse the most popular of the the newest repositories.
+  - Count stats for each of them - new stars, unique contributors and commits.
-  - List perspective organizations with great leap in recent activity.
+  - Sort by selected criteria and take top N repositories.

-It can take a long time to create list of repos and organizations - up to five minutes - so please be patient, sit back and relax while it processes your request.
+It can take a long time to create list of repos - up to five minutes - so please be patient, sit back and relax while it executes.

 ### Architecture